 Since the birth of the modern Olympic Games in 1894, the event has grown from a mere 24 countries to over 200.
 As you might have guessed, the linguistic challenges involved are tremendous.
-The Games are in full swing in Rio de Janeiro right now.
-To celebrate, here are 7 fun facts and interesting stories about translation at the 2016 Olympics.
+Finally, after a year of delays due to COVID, the 2020 Olympic Games have begun in Tokyo, Japan.
+To celebrate, here are seven fun facts and interesting stories about translation at the Olympics.
 Enjoy!

-The 2016 Games Have 3 Official Languages: English, French and Portuguese
+The 2020 Games Have 3 Official Languages: English, French and Japanese

 The Olympics always have two official languages: English and French.
-Other official languages are assigned based on the languages spoken in the host country.
-This year, that’s Portuguese, a Romance language with 215 million native speakers and the only official language of Brazil.
+The others are assigned based on the languages spoken in the host country.
+This time around, that’s Japan.

 This Year, As Always, the French Are Watching